 Through addiction, the brain changes.
-It usually starts with the recognition of pleasure and then eventually leads to compulsion difficulties.
+This change usually starts with the recognition of pleasure and then eventually leads to compulsion difficulties.

 All pleasurable experiences release dopamine.
 Substances like drugs release an intense surge of dopamine into the brain, immediately causing a rush of satisfaction.